adocaj/dynamic-nn-benchmark-data/README.md

 - **Highlights:**
   - Algorithmic refinements that improve both build/insertion and search performance.
-  - In some settings — particularly in lower dimensions — the KD variant now **outperforms** the VP variant, differing from trends observed in the published tables.
+  - In some settings — particularly in lower dimensions — the KD variant now **outperforms** the VP variant, possibly differing from trends observed in the published tables.

 - **Contents:**
   - Python scripts that can be run locally, implementing the improved structures.